David Graham (footballer, born 1978)

-David Baillie Graham (born 6 October 1978) is a Scottish footballer who last played for Sheffield F.C.
+David Baillie Graham (born 6 October 1978) is a Scottish footballer.
 His favoured position is as a forward, although he can also play in midfield.
 He has been capped at Under-21 level by his country.

 Playing career

 Born in Edinburgh, Scotland, Graham began his career with Rangers, making his debut in the 5–3 away win against Shelbourne in the UEFA Cup first qualifying round first leg.
 He made four further appearances, all as a substitute before moving to Dunfermline Athletic in November 1998.
 He joined Inverness Caledonian Thistle on loan in January 2001, before moving to Torquay United on loan in March that year.
 He settled in well at Torquay United, helping the Devon side retain their league status on the final day of the season in the crucial game at Barnet.
 In July that year he signed permanently for Torquay and played a major role in turning the club's fortunes around, culminating in automatic promotion at the end of the 2003–04 season.